Department of Psychiatry

 Disorders of the psyche are fast becoming one of the greatest contributors to the burden of health disorders in both the developing and developed worlds.
 The current unit goes beyond anxiety and stress, to embrace a number of additional conditions, that are linked to, amongst others, compulsivity and impulsivity.
 The research covers a wide spectrum, from basic science (laboratory-based work) and clinical trials, using animal models, to genetics and brain imaging studies, as well as a variety of appropriate aspects of community psychology and culture.
 The practical implementation of these findings in the interest of the community, for example through the Unit's Mental Health Information Centre (www.mentalhealthsa.org.za), which includes a 24-hour telephone call service, is given high priority.

-for the Unit's comprehensive details including research outputs and current
+To view comprehensive details about this unit, including research outputs and current projects, click here.

 Prof Stein is the director of the unit.
 His research focuses on the psychobiology and management of the anxiety disorders, ranging from basic neuroscience to epidemiological and cross-cultural research.